Advancing High-Resolution Video-Language Representation with Large-Scale Video Transcriptions

 \subsection{Language Encoder and Multi-Modality Joint Embedding Learning}

-For both language encoder and multi-modality joint embedding learning, we use self-attention to model the relationship of both uni-modality and multi-modality by Transformer.
-More specifically, we adopt a 24-layer, 1024-dimensional Transformer, mirroring the BERT-large and we initialize it with pre-trained BERT-large parameters.
-The first 12 layers are used as the language-only Transformer and the last 12 layers are utilized as multi-modal Transformer.
+For both language encoder and multi-modality joint embedding learning, we use self-attention to model the relationship of both uni-modality and multi-modality.
+More specifically, we adopt a 24-layer, 1024-dimensional Transformer, mirroring the BERT-large and initialize it with pre-trained BERT-large parameters.
+We use the first 12 layers as language-only Transformer and the last 12 layers as multi-modal Transformer.
 Language-only Transformer extracts language representation which is concatenated with video features of a segment as the input of multi-modal Transformer.
 We add learnable 1D and 2D position embedding to language and vision tokens, respectively.
 Such a modal-independent design has two advantages.
 Firstly, it enables to provide powerful embedding for a single-modal input in downstream tasks.
 For example, the vision-aware language-only embedding could be used for language-guided video generation tasks.
 Secondly, the two-stream architecture improves the calculation efficiency of similarity between video and language to linear complexity in some specific downstream tasks, such as video-language retrieval.